kkig/event-booking-api/README.md

 docker-compose exec web pytest --maxfail=1 --disable-warnings -q
 ```

+### Concurrency Test Suite

+A key aspect of this API is its robust handling of concurrent booking requests.
+The test suite includes specific tests designed to validate the system's behavior under high-stress, simultaneous interactions.

+These tests utilize Python's `threading` module within Pytest to simulate multiple users attempting to book tickets concurrently.
+They ensure that:

+- **No Overbooking:** Even with multiple simultaneous requests, the system prevents tickets from being oversold beyond available capacity
+- **Race Condition Prevention:** Scenarios like two users attempting to book the very last available ticket are handled correctly, with only one request succeeding.
+- **Shared Capacity Management:** Tests cover situations where different ticket types contribute to a single event's overall capacity, ensuring accurate availability updates across types.
+- **Atomic Operations:** Verifies that critical operations (booking creation, quantity updates, cancellations) are atomic and concurrency-safe, leveraging PostgreSQL's row-level locking (`select_for_update()`) and Django's `transaction.atomic()` blocks.
+- **Cancellation Releasing Tickets:** Confirms that cancelling a booking correctly frees up ticket availability for other users to book immediately.

+These dedicated concurrency tests provide strong confidence in the API's reliability under real-world usage patterns.

 ## Makefile Commands

 This project includes a `Makefile` to simplify common development tasks: